 Finding the best cloud servers for your use case can be challenging.
 Most providers offer a number of different configurations with varying amounts of resources to choose from.
-However, depending on your requirements, similar system specifications might not result in comparable performance.
+However, depending on your requirements, similar system specifications might not result in comparable server performance.
 To help save valuable time and make an educated choice, you should begin by checking out benchmarks.

-The goal of benchmarking cloud servers is to allow you to compare systems across different tasks and platforms.
+The goal of benchmarking cloud server performance is to allow you to compare systems across different tasks and platforms.
 Benchmarks are essentially a series of tasks that are used to evaluate the system performance.
 While such tasks could be performed manually, it is far easier to use a trusted benchmark software such as sysbench.

 Sysbench is a popular, open source, scriptable and multi-threaded benchmarking suite.
 It provides extensive statistics about operation rates and latency with minimal overhead even with thousands of concurrent threads.
 Sysbench is a great tool for testing anything from databases to general system performance.
 It is one of the best options around for reliable server benchmarking.

 Sysbench is available in the public repositories for most Linux distributions.
 The commands and results in this post use the release version 1.0 which can be found on the Ubuntu 18.04 package manager.

 Running a suite of benchmarks, such as sysbench, can yield much interesting data from raw throughput numbers to system averages.
 While numeric scores are useful for ranking hosts, actually understanding the results is just as valuable.
 But, due to the vast amount of data provided by most benchmarking tools, getting the hang of reading the results can be tough.